JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 1. From there you can delete or rename the files contained in the folder.
 Your computer should still be offline at this point or it will simply retrieve your cloud saves and restore them to this location.
 To avoid this, launch Stormland while offline and begin the game.
 This means setting up dominant hand, etc and actually starting the level.
 This will create two new save and preference files.
 Once these have been created (you will see them again in C:\Users\your_username\AppData\Local\Oculus\AppData\139725073420658\3257792424300278\cloud\data) you can exit the game and go online again.
 When you next launch the game it will overwrite the cloud saves with the newly created files so your ‘progress restart’ will be replace the cloud saves.
 You are supposed to get a warning from Steam asking if you’d like to overwrite the cloud saves or the local saves but I did not get this alert.
 Instead SteamVR just loaded the new local save/pref files and used them to overwrite my cloud progress.
 This is what I wanted in t his case but be aware you can overwrite cloud saves easily and potentially lose your progress by following these steps.

 Finally, you are all set!
 Fire up Stormland and experience the goodness of Oculus.
-Personally I think they should officially support Revive as ti gives Vive owners great exposure to Oculus software and makes people like me much more likely to consider buying Oculus hardware in the future.
-Also, Oculus publicly supports OpenXR.
-Other members include AMD, Apple, Epic Games, Google, Huawei, Intel, Nvidia, Qualcomm, Samsung, Sony, Valve, acer, Alibaba, Amazon, Broadcom, Facebook, EA, Hitachi, HP, HTC, Nintendo, Nokia, Panasonic, Red Hat, Unity, VMWare and MANY more!
-Personally I’d say that the future of VR/AR/XR is looking extremely promising!
-Hopefully this means that cross-platform interoperability is the plan for the future and we will be able to share software across platforms like this even more going forward.
+It probably takes a performance hit due to Revive overhead but hopefully this isn't needed much longer.
+[OpenXR](https://www.khronos.org/openxr/) is here and Oculus and Facebook are both members.
+Other members include Amazon, Apple, Google, Intel, Nvidia, Qualcomm, Samsung, Sony, Valve, Nintendo, Nokia, Panasonic, EA, Epic Games, AMD, Huawei, Acer, Alibaba, Broadcom, Hitachi, HP, HTC, Red Hat, Unity, VMWare and [many](https://www.khronos.org/members/list) more!

 Thanks,